General Admission Requirements

 H. Audit Student

 An audit student is an applicant who wishes to enroll for classes only on an audit basis.
 The applicant must comply with the college admissions requirements by submitting an application for admission, one primary form of identification, an official high school transcript verifying date of graduation or GED certificate, and official transcripts from all colleges attended.
-A student with a baccalaureate degree will need to submit only the transcript from the college awarding the degree.
+A student with an Associate Degree will need to submit only the transcript from the college awarding the degree.
 Audit students must abide by class attendance policy and all standard course requirements, excluding the completion of course examinations.
 The cost of auditing a course is the same as enrolling for credit.
 Course auditing must be approved by Dean of Instruction before enrolling.

 Admission to Non-Credit Special Course

 The College offers non-credit, short-term, special courses for which admission requirements will be established by the nature of the particular course.
 Application for regular college admission is not required for a student who intends to take special courses only.
 Additional information about these courses may be obtained by contacting the Workforce Development Department at 251-405-7082 or email email@example.com.

 Applicants to courses and programs comprised exclusively of courses not creditable toward an associate degree may be admitted if they meet the above standards or if they are at least 16 years of age and have not been enrolled in secondary education for at least one calendar year (or upon the recommendation of the local superintendent) and have specifically documented ability to benefit.
 The College may establish higher or additional requirements for a specific program or service when student enrollment must be limited to assure ability to benefit.
 These students shall be classified as “Non- Degree-Eligible” students and shall not be allowed to enroll in courses creditable toward an associate degree.